Waggoner Ranch

 The Waggoner Ranch is a historic ranch located 13 miles south of Vernon, Texas, in north Texas near the Red River and Oklahoma border.
 Founded in 1852 by Daniel Waggoner, it is the largest ranch within one fence in the United States.
 The land has been used to raise crops, beef cattle, and horses and to produce oil.

 In February 2016, it was acquired by Stan Kroenke, husband of Ann Walton (niece of Sam Walton).
-At the time the ranch comprised 520,527 acres, or 813 mi2; additional acreage included in the sale brought the total close to 535,000 acres.

 Location

 The ranch is located west of Wichita Falls, Texas, south of Vernon, near the Red River.
 Other towns nearby include Electra and Seymour.